 - Posts showing showing the amount of care you put into creating your products (see more on this below)

-I LOVE how some brands sprinkle in a bit of humour in their posts.
-It’s such a breath of fresh air and something I just can’t get enough of it!
+I LOVE how so many brands are sprinkling in a bit of humour in their posts.
+It’s such a breath of fresh air and I can’t get enough of it!

 If you’re like me and don’t mind a bit of rude humour (like a granny flipping a birdie after firing a machine gun—all in the name of coffee), then, you’ll love this post from my friends over at Black Rifle Coffee.